ytmytm/1541-RAMBOardII/README.md

 ## JiffyDOS

 Reading speed will be constantly over 10.5x instead of 9.8x no matter the sector interleave.
 The faster GCR decoding routines have some impact.
-Thanks to track cache the reading speed will be always the fastest possible, no matter if the files were saved with suboptimal orignal 1541 interleave (10) or the one preferred by JiffyDOS (6).
+Thanks to track cache the reading speed will be always the fastest possible, no matter if the files were saved with suboptimal original 1541 interleave (10) or the one preferred by JiffyDOS (6).

 <img src="media/03.jiffydos-benchmark.jpg" alt="JiffyDOS benchmark">